 Description Details

 Aspect Heritage

-Description of Drilling activities, movement of made chinery and vehicles.
+Description of activity Drilling activities, movement of ma achinery and vehicles.

-activity

-Description of Potential damage to cultural herita ge sites.
+Description of impact Potential damage to cultural herit

-impact

-Assessment of Receptor Heritage
+Assessment of impact Receptor Heritage

-impact Effect/description of Adverse
+· Effect/description of Adverse

 magnitude Direct

 Partly Reversible

 High

 Permanent

 On-site

 Possible

 Value of sensitivity High

 Magnitude of change Minor

 Significance of impact prior to Moderate (6)

 mitigation

-Impact - Implement a Chance Find Procedure
+Impact - Implement a Chance Find Prod cedure

-management/control - Raise awareness about possible
+management/control - Raise awareness about possib le heritage finds

-measures - Report all finds that could be of heritage importance
+measures - Report all finds that could be o of heritage importance

-In case archaeological remains to be uncovered, cease activities
+- In case archaeological remains to be uncovered, cease activities

-and the site manager must asse ess and demarcate the area
+and the site manager has to as and the site manager has to assess and demarcate the area

-Project manager to visit the site and determine whether work can
+- Project manager to visit the site and determine whether work can

-proceed without damage to fir ndings, mark exclusions boundary
+proceed without damage to findings, mark exclusions boundary

-and inform ECC with GPS positi on
+and inform ECC with GPS posit

-- If needed, further investigat ion must be requested for a
+tion has to be requested for a

-, the necessary protocols of the
+I the necessary protocols of the

-Chance Find Procedure must be followed,
+Chance Find Procedure have to

 e significance of the remains and

-ord and remove; relocate or leave
+cord and remove; relocate or leave

-premises, depending on the na ·
+, ature and value of the remains),

-- Inform the police if the remains
+- Inform the police if the remain

-''' ' or approval from the competent
+' ' ' or approval from the competent

-authority, if required, and recover and remove the remains to the
+over and remove the remains to the

-National Museum or National F orensic Laboratory as directed.
+Docidual impact often Forensic Laboratory as directed.

 Residual impact after Minor (4)

 mitigation

-Description Details
+Description Det ails

 Aspect Community

-Description of Drilling activities, resulting into dust emissions

-activity Windblown dust from exposed /cleared land during exploration
+Description of activity Drilling activities, resulting into dust emissions Windblown dust from exposed/cleared land during exploration activities

-activities

-Description of Visual disturbance and loss of sens se of place.
+Description of impact Visual disturbance and loss of Sen se of Place.

-impact

-Assessment of Receptor Community
+Assessment of impact Receptor Community

-impact Effect/description of Adverse
+Effect/description of Adverse

 magnitude Direct

 Reversible

 Moderate

 Temporary

 Local

 Likely

 Value of sensitivity High

 Magnitude of change Minor

 Significance of impact prior to Moderate (6)

+Immod mitigation the a way that it is out of sight from

+Impact management/control ' ' ch a way that it is out of sight from

+measures human receptors 91.1

+Apply dust suppression where ·

+Restrict speed of vehicles (<30)

+erate dust and impact on residents

+shall be avoided during high w

+equipment to be shut down or

+throttled back between period s of use

+Barriers or fences shall be use d if drilling occurs in locations that

+may affect residents or livesto ck

+Residents need to be informed at least two weeks in advance that

+drilling operations are within 1 km of their property

+Maintain good housekeeping

+residents to identify any concerns

+or issues, and appropriate mit 2 2

+measures agreed upon -

+Residual impact after Minor (4)

 mitigation

-Impact Position drill equipment in such a way that it is out of sight from

-management/control human receptors

-measures Apply dust suppression where possible

-Restrict speed of vehicles (&lt;30kg/li&gt; km/h)

-Specific activities that may general erate dust and impact on residents

-shall be avoided during high wi ind events

-- All vehicles and machinery / equipment to be shut down or

-throttled back between periods s of use

-' d if drilling occurs in locations that

-may affect residents or livestock

-at least two weeks in advance that

-drilling operations are within 1km of their property

-Maintain good housekeeping

-Continuous engagement with residents to identify any concerns

-or issues, and appropriate miti gation and management

-Pesidual impact measures agreed upon

-Residual impact after mitigation Minor (4)

-arter militigation

 Description Details

 Aspect Community

-Description of Movement of vehicles, exploration activities
+Description of activity Movement of vehicles, exploration activities

-activity

 Description of impact Create conflict with farm owners about access, leaving gates open,

-suspicious movements, loss of farn ning area, etc.
+suspicious movements, loss of far ming area, etc.

-Assessment of Receptor Community
+Assessment of impact Receptor Community

-impact Effect/description of Adverse
+Effect/description of Adverse

 magnitude Indirect

 Reversible

 Minor

 Short term

 On-site

 Likely

 Value of sensitivity Low

 Magnitude of change Minor

 Significance of impact prior to Low (2)

 mitigation

-Impact Ensure documented permission n to enter farm owners should have
+Impact Ensure documented permissi ion to enter farm owners should

-management/control access to all farm areas at all tir nes.
+management/control have access to all farm areas a t all times

-measures - Residents shall be provided at least two weeks' notice of drilling
+measures ' least two weeks' notice of drilling

-operations within 1 km of their property
+operations within 1 km of thei

-Existing water points and feeding ng area need to be left unaffected
+ing area need to be left unaffected

-Use existing roads for access, a void new tracks / cut lines,
+- Use existing roads for access, avoid new tracks / cut lines,

-Compliance with all applicable aws and agreements
+Compliance with all applicable laws and agreements

-- Continuous engagement with residents to identify any concerns
+residents to identify any concerns

-or issues, and mitigation and management measures agreed upon
+or issues, and mitigation and management measures agreed

+upon

 Residual impact after Low (1)

 mitigation